Google accelerates Plus closure after another privacy lapse

 MOUNTAIN VIEW, Calif.
 (AP) — Google is still having trouble protecting the personal information on its Plus service, prodding the company to accelerate its plans to shut down a little-used social network created to compete against Facebook.

 A privacy flaw that inadvertently exposed the names, email addresses, ages and other personal information of 52.5 million Google Plus users last month convinced Google to close the service in April instead of August, as previously announced.
 Google revealed the new closure date and its latest privacy lapse in a Monday blog post .

 It’s the second time in two months that Google has disclosed the existence of a problem that enabled unauthorized access to Plus profiles.
-In October, the company acknowledged finding a privacy flaw affecting 500,000 Plus users that it waited five months to disclose.
+In October, the company acknowledged finding a privacy flaw affecting 500,000 Plus users that it waited more than six months to disclose.